yksanjo/legacybridge-ai-gateway/README.md

 **Positioning**:
 > "IBM quoted $3M for mainframe modernization.
 We deliver AI integration for $300K in 90 days, without touching your core system."

+> "IBM's business model requires you to replace everything.
+Ours works with what you have."

+### vs. AWS Mainframe Migration / Azure Mainframe Modernization

+**What They Do**: Lift-and-shift migrations, cloud modernization, full system replacement.

+**What We Do**: Non-disruptive bridge, keep your mainframe, add AI capabilities.

+**Our Advantage**:
+- **Non-Disruptive**: Bridge, don't replace (they want to rip & replace)
+- **AI-Powered Translation**: Natural language to COBOL (they use manual coding)
+- **Fast & Cheap**: 90 days, $300K vs. 2 years, $5M+
+- **Low Risk**: Mainframe stays untouched

+**The Reality**: Cloud vendors want you to migrate everything.
+Most banks will NEVER fully migrate.
+They need a bridge.

+**Key Insight**: Most banks will NEVER fully migrate.
+They need a bridge.

 ### vs. API Management Platforms (MuleSoft, Apigee)

 **What They Do**: Generic API gateways for any system, enterprise integration platforms.